-LLS 1321 - Career Exploration.
+LLS 132(1-3) - Career Exploration.

 This course is designed to assist students in determining career goals.
-Interest tests, personality inventories, and aptitude tests are given to help students determine career choices.
-One hour lecture.
-One hour credit.
+Interest tests, personality inventories, and aptitude tests are given to assist students in determining career choices.
+One to three hours lecture.
+One to three hours credit.

-LLS 1413 - Improvement of Study.
+LLS 1413 - Enhancement of Study.

-This course is designed to aid the student in study skills, promote student success in basic reading and note-taking techniques, critical thinking, time management, test-taking strategies, and listening and memory enhancement.
+This course is designed to aid the student in study skills, promote student success in critical reading and note-taking techniques, critical thinking, time management, test-taking strategies, listening and memory enhancement.
 Three hours lecture.
 Three hours credit.